BentonEdmondson/servitor/readme.md

 # Installation

-Run `uname -ms` and, based on the output, download the latest corresponding [release](https://github.com/BentonEdmondson/servitor/releases).
+1. Run `uname -ms` and, based on the output, download the latest corresponding [release](https://github.com/BentonEdmondson/servitor/releases).
+1. `cd` into the directory that servitor is in (e.g. `cd ~/Downloads`).
+1. Run `mv servitor-version-arch-os servitor` to rename the binary to `servitor`.
+1. Run `chmod +x servitor` to make it executable.
+1. Run `./servitor open @Gargron@mastodon.social`, for example, to try it out.
+1. Run `mv servitor ~/.local/bin` to allow it to be run from anywhere (might not work on some distributions).

 I only test `Linux x86_64` releases.